-Faculty research —identifying scholarly projects that show promise for advancing the understanding of free markets and, ideally, demonstrate how the free market relates to Christian faith and ethics.
+Faculty research — identifying scholarly projects that show promise for advancing the understanding of free markets and, ideally, demonstrate how the free market relates to Christian faith and ethics.

-A complete application had 3 components:
+A complete application has 3 components:

-Application Overview is 1 page that includes:
+Application Overview is 1 page and includes:

-Project title; name, position, institutional affiliation(s), and contact information for the Project Director.
+Project title, name, position, institutional affiliation(s), and contact information for the Project Director.

 Project abstract (maximum of 200 words).